hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_launching_a_rocket_into_space_with_a2a9c459-3f6a-4d2a-9547-1a24a11a0378-0_3.content.md

 # AI Space Exploration

 Welcome to our website dedicated to exploring space with the help of artificial intelligence.
-Our team of AInauts is constantly pushing the boundaries of what's possible in space exploration.
+Our team of Ainautes is constantly pushing the boundaries of what's possible in space exploration.

 ## Wallpaper